niklasschildhauer/ba-mediaqueries5/README.md

 ```
 npm run build
 ```
-Runs the tsc command to compile the TypeScript code to JS Code first and then runs browsify to bundle the JS code.
+Runs the tsc command to compile the TypeScript code to JS Code first and then runs browserify to bundle the JS code.
 ```
 npm run test
 ```